JorgeyGari/gtex/README.md

 	./download_wsi.sh 4

 The downloader prefers `aria2c` (if installed) for faster segmented downloads.
 Otherwise it falls back to `xargs + wget`.
 There's also a simple Python fallback.

+Windows (PowerShell) instructions

+1. Open PowerShell and set execution policy for the session:

+	Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+2. Ensure Python is installed and create a venv (optional):

+	python -m venv .venv
+	.\.venv\Scripts\Activate.ps1
+	pip install -r requirements.txt

+3. Generate the URL list (same as above):

+	.venv\Scripts\python.exe script.py

+4. Download using PowerShell script (prefers aria2c if installed):

+	.\download_wsi.ps1 -Concurrency 4

+Notes on Windows downloader
+- `download_wsi.ps1` will use `aria2c` if present.
+Otherwise it uses `Start-BitsTransfer` in parallel background jobs.
+- If you want more advanced resumable segmented downloads on Windows, install `aria2` and the script will use it automatically.

 Files of interest
 - `script.py` — filters `GTEx_Portal.csv` and writes `breast_wsi_urls.txt` and `breast_mammary_metadata.csv`.